 Using the model shows that it will cost $2 billion annually to prevent 0.6 gigatons of carbon emissions by 2055 and $393 billion annually to capture six gigatons of CO2 emissions.

-The study highlights the importance of avoiding deforestation and using afforestation and reforestation to prevent climate change. Â The research shows that reducing deforestation will prevent up to 1.8 gigatons of CO2 emissions while afforestation and reforestation will sequester up to 2.6 gigatons by 2055.
+The study highlights the importance of avoiding deforestation and using afforestation and reforestation to prevent climate change. Â The research shows that reducing deforestation will prevent up to 1.8 gigatons of CO2 emissions, while afforestation and reforestation will sequester up to 2.6 gigatons by 2055.

-Thus, temperate and boreal regions contribute between 15 to 22% of total mitigation by 2035 and increase to 18 to 28% in 2055.
+Thus, temperate and boreal regions contribute 15 to 22% of total mitigation by 2035 and increase to 18 to 28% by 2055.

 To read the entire study, click the link below: